 Even if you are a first-time traveler, here’s how to open an NRI account in Saudi Arabia: First, open a bank account.

 For non-resident Indians (NRI), there are two types of accounts they may open: non–resident rupee accounts (NRE Accounts) and non-resident ordinary rupee accounts (NRO Accounts).

 Open an NRI Account from Saudi Arabia (Non-Residence External Account)

+Open an NRI Account From Saudi Arabia.
 You can maintain rupee denominations in this account.
 Providing that each account holder is of Indian origin, multiple non-residents can open the account together.